hobbies for women in their 30s

 I like to play relaxing flute music in the morning, which helps me set the intention for the day.
 I also listen to music when I am showering or need to find a way to connect to the present moment.
 And the best part is, it’s free.
 So go on YouTube and play your favorite soothing music.

-Playing a musical instrument has to be one of the best hobbies for women in their 30s ideas.
-My youngest sister like to play the ukulele, and my other younger sister likes to play the flute and piano as a hobby.
+Playing a musical instrument is arguably one of the best hobbies for women in their 30s.
+My youngest sister enjoys playing the ukulele, while my other younger sister is passionate about playing the flute and piano as a hobby.

 Many videos online can teach you how to play a musical instrument for free, making this one of the easier hobbies to add to your list.